Sopra-Steria-Norge-Kubernetes/CaaS-GitOps/doc/Exposing an OpenShift Service.md

 1. Name of your ingress object.
 2. Namespace where your ingress object is built.
-3. IP adress range allowed to reach your service. `0.0.0.0/0`will allow all source IP's.
+3. The IP address range allowed you to reach your service. `0.0.0.0/0`will allow all source IPs.
 4. TLS configuration.
 The configuration in the example will use the wildcard ingress certificate to expose your service.
-5. Which ingress class should be used to expose your service.
+5. Select the ingress class that should be used to expose your service.
 6. Name of your service.
 7. Port exposed by your service.